yuqi-zhang/atomic-system-containers-quickstart/README.md

 Again from the repo, one can: `atomic install --system --name=flannel gscrivano/flannel`.

-You can check the status of the container with `atomic ps`, or `systemctl status flannel`, or `ifconfig | grep flannel`.
+You can check the status of the container with `atomic ps` (as of v1.12 this has been refractored to `atomic containers list`), or `systemctl status flannel`, or `ifconfig | grep flannel`.

 Similarily, `atomic uninstall flannel` cleans it up.